SimonDelord/tekton/README.md

 some repositories have been used for ACM to deploy

 The use case is the following\
-A developer logs into a service-portal to request an environment to deploy his app\
+A developer logs into a service-portal to request an environment to deploy their app\
 This triggers the first pipelineRun - called initial-app-setup-pipelineRun\
 This pipeline does the following:\
 **Task1:** create a dev-git-repo (this is where the developer will deploy and test to the dev cluster)\